-Have you ever wondered who God is?
-And have you ever wondered who made everything in the world?
-Who made the trees?
-Who made the stars?
-The Bible tells us that God made all these things.
 Learn the story of creation.
 Note: This is a classic resource.
-Please do not send the studies to the mail in address.
+Please do not send the studies to the mail-in address.

-When Jesus was about thirty years old he left his home in Nazareth and began to travel through the country.
-Wherever he went he did miraculous things.
+Learn the Story of Christmas.
 Note: This is a classic resource.
 Please do not send the studies to the mail in address.

 Has God ever asked you to do something that you just didn't want to do?
 Jonah had that happen to him.
 Here is his story.